-At The First Academy, we embrace a core of beliefs which inform everything we do and think in terms of economic, cultural, and racial diversity.
+At The First Academy, we embrace a core set of beliefs which inform everything we do and think in terms of economic, cultural, and racial diversity.

 Left to our own power none of us loves, honors, or respects God or others as we should.
 Economic, cultural, and racial differences often become showcases for the ugliness of sin.
-But, the Gospel shows us a better way.
+However, the Gospel shows us a better way.
 It calls out and kills this sin and in its place raises up and empowers a new kind of life which delights in God and willingly sacrifices for the good of others.
 The Gospel allows us to see our economic, cultural, and racial differences not as reasons to divide but as opportunities to celebrate the goodness and grace of our God.

-We believe in the value and dignity of every person.
+Second, we believe in the value and dignity of every person.

-Because every person bears the image of God they possess inherent value and dignity.
+Because every person bears the image of God, they possess inherent value and dignity.
 This dignity is derived from our being marked by God’s image and is not dependent upon our economic, racial, or cultural status.
 God not only stamps humanity with his image but also sets us into particular cultures at particular times.
 Like a master craftsman who meticulously refines and perfects, God has given each of us a particular cultural heritage with which to glorify him.
 This variety is not merely to be tolerated but to be celebrated and embraced for the good gift it is.

-We believe in the wisdom and beauty of God’s design for humanity.
+Third, we believe in the wisdom and beauty of God’s design for humanity.